international-rural-school-report-v2/backend/README.md

 ### /issues GET

-Requires `authorization` header w/ JWT.
+Requires an `authorization` header with a JWT or it will reject the request with a `403` HTTP status.
+If no issues exist in the database for user organizations (checked against org_roles stored on the token), it will reject the request with a `404` HTTP status.

 If successful,it  will return a `200` HTTP status and an array of objects.
-Each object represents one issue at one of the organizations that the user belongs to (checked against org_roles stored on the token):
+Each object represents one issue at one of the organizations that the user belongs to:
 ```
 [
   {